4 Ways to Unlock iPhone if You Forgot iPhone Passcode

 Will I Lose Everything if I Reset My iPhone?

-Resetting your iPhone will delete all your settings and content such as photos, contacts, apps, and more.
-So, before you proceed to reset your iPhone, back up it first.
+Resetting your iPhone will delete all your settings and content, including photos, contacts, apps, and more.
+Therefore, before you proceed to reset your iPhone, make sure to back it up first.

 Can I Unlock My iPhone Without a Computer?

-Yes.
-You can either use Security Lockout or iCloud to unlock your iPhone.
+Yes, you can either use Security Lockout or iCloud to unlock your iPhone.
 No PC or Mac is needed.
+Passcode Reset can also assist in unlocking your iPhone.
+However, it has some limitations.

 Can I Unlock My iPhone Without Resetting It?